icopy-site/awesome-cn/docs/awesome/awesome-selfhosted.md

 - [Radarr](https://radarr.video/) - Automatically download movies via Usenet and BitTorrent (fork of Sonarr). ([Source Code](https://github.com/Radarr/Radarr)) `GPL-3.0` `C#/Docker`
 - [Reaparr](https://www.reaparr.rocks/) `⚠` - Cross-platform Plex media downloader that seamlessly adds media from other Plex servers to your own. ([Source Code](https://github.com/Reaparr/Reaparr)) `GPL-3.0` `Docker`
 - [Reiverr](https://github.com/aleksilassila/reiverr) `⚠` - Clean combined interface for Jellyfin, TMDB, Radarr and Sonarr, as well as a replacement to Overseerr. `AGPL-3.0` `Docker`
-- [SickChill](https://sickchill.github.io/) - Automatic video library manager for TV shows.
-It watches for new episodes of your favorite shows, and when they are posted it does its magic. ([Source Code](https://github.com/SickChill/SickChill)) `GPL-3.0` `Python/Docker`
 - [Sonarr](https://sonarr.tv/) - Automatic TV Shows downloader and manager for Usenet and BitTorrent.
 It can grab, sort and rename new episodes and automatically upgrade the quality of files already downloaded when a better quality format becomes available. ([Source Code](https://github.com/Sonarr/Sonarr)) `GPL-3.0` `C#/Docker`
 - [Spooty](https://github.com/Raiper34/spooty) `⚠` - Download tracks/playlists/albums from Spotify.
 It can also subscribe to a playlist or author page and download new songs upon release. `MIT` `Docker/Nodejs`
 - [tubesync](https://github.com/meeb/tubesync) `⚠` - Syncs YouTube channels and playlists to a locally hosted media server. `AGPL-3.0` `Docker/Python`